lindseysim/templatize/more/advanced/README.md

 Line 1 calls `removeFirst` which returns an object it can render `list` from.

-Line 2 takes the object returned in line call, then uses it as a context to call the function again, which removes another item.
-However, we have a problem as we can't access the property `list`.
-Adding dot-notation to this key (e.g. `{{removeFirst->removeFirst.list}}`) would be interpreted as trying to find a function called `removeFirst.list`, which returns an array and would thus raise an exception as a context was passed to a non-function.
+Line 2 takes the object returned from `removeFirst` when called, then uses it as a context to call the function again, which removes another item.
+However, we can't access the property `list` in the template.
+Adding dot-notation to this tag (e.g. `{{removeFirst->removeFirst.list}}`) would be interpreted as trying to find a function called `removeFirst.list`, which returns an array and would thus raise an exception as a context was passed to a non-function.
 Hence while the object returned is `{list: ["three", "four"]}` which is printed as is.

-Now we're getting slightly ahead of ourselves, but line 3 works around this by taking this output into a section, then using the section context to access the data in the context with another tag (which is covered in [the following section](#mixing-directives-in-a-section-tag)).
+Line 3 works around this by using the output into a section, then using the section context to access the data in the context with another tag (which is covered in [the following section](#mixing-directives-in-a-section-tag)).

 &nbsp;

 #### Mixing directives in a section tag

 Section tags may have in-context or pass-to-function directives.
-This will resolve automatically, and in the latter case, ensure the data context is what results from the operations called in the opening tag.
+This will resolve automatically and, in the latter case, ensure the data context is what results from the opening section tag.

 &nbsp; *Template:*